JernKunpittaya/Cloud-Wallet_POC/README.md

 Local Wallet
 Since we simulate the behavior of both Alice’s and Bob’s local wallet via using React, we need another API to compute the necessary cryptography for it.
 We have two python files for these cryptography as follows.

-1.) crypto/crypto.py
+1. crypto/crypto.py
 This file contains two cryptography techniques:
--eciespy is used for encrypting and decrypting with asymmetric keys (although inside mechanics still use symmetric keys, but from a high level we see it as using asymmetric keys).
+	- eciespy is used for encrypting and decrypting with asymmetric keys (although inside mechanics still use symmetric keys, but from a high level we see it as using asymmetric keys).
 We use the default curve:secp256k1.
 We use this library for authentication when the local wallet is accessing its cloud wallet.
--Fastecdsa: for signing a digital signature, we set the curve to be secp256r1 to match with Finema’s.
+	- Fastecdsa: for signing a digital signature, we set the curve to be secp256r1 to match with Finema’s.
 We use this library for authentication when the local wallet is trying to access its cloud wallet.

 We can build a docker by going into crypto folder and: docker build -t <username>/crypto .
 Note that after building a docker, we need to run it with: docker run -p 7777:7777 <username>/crypto to make it run in localhost with port 7777